valentina-b/ecosio-eco-friendly-cosmetics/README.md

 **Django-allauth feature**
 * `django-allauth` is a Python package.
 As writtenin the [django-allauth docs](https://django-allauth.readthedocs.io/en/latest/), it is an "integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication."
 * it provides a set of features such as **signup**, **login**, **logout** and **password change**.
-* after signing up, a verification email is sent to the registered email to confirm it.
+* after signing up, a verification e-mail is sent to the registered e-mail to confirm it.
 Once confirmed, the user can log in with their credentials and access the `profiles` app explained later below.
 * the links to these features can be found in the navigation, under the **My Account** dropdown menu, as well as on the pages and throughout the web app (for example, registration prompt window on the `homepage`).

 ![Django-allauth Features](readme-files/img-features/img-features-allauth.png)

 **Automatic e-mails**
-* a gmail account **ecosio.cosmetics@gmail.com** has been created specifically for this project and used as a sender for all verification, reset and confirmation emails.
+* a gmail account **ecosio.cosmetics@gmail.com** has been created specifically for this project and used as a sender for all verification, reset and confirmation e-mails.
-* for example, users receive an **order confirmation e-mail** after a purchase, **account verification e-mail** after the registration, **password reset email** after requesting a password reset, etc.
+* for example, users receive an **order confirmation e-mail** after a purchase, **account verification e-mail** after the registration, **password reset e-mail** after requesting a password reset, etc.

 ![Automatic E-mails Features](readme-files/img-features/img-features-automatic-emails.png)